Gun laws in New York

 In a 2012 ruling, the United States Court of Appeals for the Second Circuit upheld New York's law requiring gun owners who seek a concealed weapon permit to prove a special need for protection; the decision in Kachalsky v.
 County of Westchester, 701 F.3d 81, held that New York's laws do not violate the right to keep and bear arms.
-This ruling was abrogated on June 23, 2022, as the Supreme Court ruled that the state's requirement for concealed carry permit applicants to show “proper cause” (the so-called “may-issue” policy) is unconstitutional.
+This decision was abrogated on June 23, 2022 when the U.S. Supreme Court ruled in the case of New York State Rifle & Pistol Association, Inc. v.
+Bruen that the state's requirement for concealed carry permit applicants to show "proper cause" (the "may-issue" policy) is unconstitutional.

 Overview

-New York is generally perceived to be a highly restrictive state for purchasing, possessing, or carrying firearms, as most firearms regulations are defined at the local level.
-This is especially the case for New York City and its surrounding suburbs, and larger urban centers throughout the state where most New York State residents live and work.
-In contrast, most rural areas in New York State have relatively permissive firearms policies, particularly with respect to concealed carry.